Journey to the Center of the Earth (1959 film): Plot

 The explorers eventually come upon a subterranean ocean.
-They construct a raft to cross it, but not before narrowly escaping a family of dimetrodons.
+They construct a raft to cross it, but not before narrowly escaping a family of large dimetrodons.
 Their raft begins circling in a large mid-ocean whirlpool.
 The professor deduces that this must be the center of the Earth: The magnetic forces of north and south meet there and are powerful enough to snatch away even the gold in their rings and tooth fillings.
 Now completely exhausted, they reach the opposite shore.

 While the others are asleep, a hungry Saknussemm catches and eats Gertrud.
 When Hans finds out, he rushes at the count.
 Reeling back, Saknussemm inadvertently loosens a column of large stones and is buried beneath them, killing him.
 Right behind the collapse, the group comes upon the ruins of the sunken city of Atlantis.
 They also find the skeleton of Arne Saknussemm, whose right hand points toward a volcanic chimney.
 While a strong updraft suggests it leads directly to the surface, a huge rock partially blocks the way.
 Lindenbrook decides to blow up the obstruction with gunpowder left by Saknussemm, and they take shelter in a large sacrificial altar bowl.
 A giant lizard attacks, but is buried under molten lava released by the explosion.
 The bowl floats toward the passage and is finally driven upward at great speed by a lava plume.
 It finally reaches the surface, where the explorers are ejected, coming down away from the lava eruption.

 When they return to Edinburgh, they are hailed as heroes.
 Lindenbrook turns down all the honors due to the loss of their documented evidence, but encourages the next generations to follow in their footsteps.
 Alec soon marries Jenny, and Lindenbrook and Carla kiss, a pledge of their coming wedding.